bekk/bekk-christmas/post/functional/typeclasses-in-haskell-and-elm.md

 listSort : Ord a -> List a -> List a
 ```

-Not too far off from our Haskell listSort!
+Not too far off from our Haskell `listSort`!

 You still can't extend the built-in typeclasses and the typeclass functions aren't provided implicitly, but you can write functions using a constrained type as you know that the caller has to provide the instance for your typeclass.